 So I jumped in and started learning how it works and I just fell in love with the medium.
 Part of the main reason I loved it so much was because I always worked in front of a desk and I love to go for a walk like for an hour at lunchtime and it meant I had something to do while I was on that walk.
 I could listen and learn and be entertained at the time.
 And partly because I just love the feeling of speaking into a microphone and how personal audio is.
 It’s very different from video.
 I find it’s just very personal.
 It’s very intimate.

 It feels more one to one, like you’re speaking to just one person.
 I just always loved the process.
 And so I started teaching a course at the university, helping lecturers learn how to podcast.
 I started a blog around podcasting because I was loving it so much at the time, I just want to teach other people how to do it.

 After about nine or ten years of blogging and podcasting, I was earning enough to quit my job.
 I took on some staff and nowadays we have a whole range of courses on podcasting and a piece of software that helps people run a podcast called Alitu.

+The best part?
 I get to spend all day, every day either teaching or doing podcasting and creating some kind of content related to podcasting.
-I feel very lucky.
+I’m so very lucky.